abdulwaheed-dev/abdulwaheed-dev/README.md

 ### Glad to see you here!
 I am highly motivated and energetic who believe in learning by solving challenging tasks.
 I am undergraduate final year student of Computer Science department on Sindh Endowment Scholarship at Sukkur IBA University.
 In this time period I have learnt a lot of technical skills.
-I am holding 3.35 CGPA till now.
-I am seeking a beginner role to enhance and explore my technical skills gained at Sukkur IBA University.
+I love to enhance and explore my technical skills gained at Sukkur IBA University.
 I am eager to perform valuable work using my skills.

 ## Rapidfire